xlnl/project-one-tetris/README.md

 For the next level/update, I'd like to explore how to add:

 1. An "Up Next" display showing the next game piece in the array
-2. Levels to the game so it can be more challengeing the longer the user plays
+2. Levels to the game so it can be more challenging the longer the user plays
+3. Have a scoreboard to store past scores and have it ordered by highest to lowest
+4. Have the gameboard transparent to make the game be more in line with the overally design theme

 ### Challenges